• Skip to main content

 I have been pleasantly surprised at how much fun my boys have been having making up paper airplane games lately.
 I love these kind of old school, quick indoor activities that kids of all ages (even those who need a little help with the folding) can enjoy.
 In fact, making and flying paper airplanes has been such a runaway hit in our home I thought I'd share with you 3 of the landing strips they invented to enhance their play.

 It's kind of amazing how the normally squabbling brothers have been cooperating, organizing flying experiments and scientific comparisons, and most impressive to me, they have been getting creative with landing strips.
-(Note: this post contains affiliate links.)
+(Note: this post contains affiliate links that earn from qualifying purchases.)

 Every morning we fold the airplane of the day (we are going to have quite the collection by the end of the year) and give it a test drive before leaving for school.
 Then, almost every evening a big chunk of time is spent flying the new plane against the previous ones.